 Analysts Anticipate Air Products and Chemicals, Inc. (APD) to Announce $1.59 EPS

-Analysts expect Air Products and Chemicals, Inc. to report $1.59 earnings per share for the current fiscal quarter, Zacks Investment Research reports.
-Five analysts have provided estimates for Air Products and Chemicals' earnings, with the highest EPS estimate coming in at $1.62 and the lowest estimate coming in at $1.55.
+Wall Street analysts expect Air Products and Chemicals, Inc. to report earnings of $1.59 per share for the current quarter, according to Zacks Investment Research .
+Five analysts have made estimates for Air Products and Chemicals' earnings, with the highest EPS estimate coming in at $1.62 and the lowest estimate coming in at $1.55.

 Add your comments below